Find your boutique cruise

 Spirit of the Moselle

-Designed with you in mind, Spirit of the Moselle offers the same high standards as her sister ships, Spirit of the Rhine and Spirit of the Danube.
+Designed with you in mind, Spirit of the Moselle offers the same high standards as her boutique sister ships, Spirit of the Rhine and Spirit of the Danube, all reserved exclusively for Saga guests.

 Exclusively for you

-We have combined our experience of river cruise ship construction with our unique understanding of our guests and their needs to design Spirit of the Moselle and are confident that you will love the new edition to our fleet as much as we do.
+We have combined our experience of river cruise ship construction with our unique understanding of our guests and their needs to design Spirit of the Moselle and are confident that you will love this edition to our fleet as much as we do.

 Contemporary interior design